DHTMLX/docs-spreadsheet/docs/api/spreadsheet_getformula_method.md

 ### Returns

-The methos returns a formula of the cell
+The method returns a formula of the cell

 ### Example